 DISM /Online /Cleanup-Image /CheckHealth

-These were some of the steps that might help you out in repairing Resource Monitor on Windows 11/10.
+These are some of the steps that might help you repair the Resource Monitor on Windows 11/10.

 How do I get to the Resource Monitor in Windows 11?

 The simplest way to get to the Resource Monitor in Windows 11 is by using the Taskbar search box.
 That said, you can click on the search icon and type resource monitor.
-Then, find the search result and click on the individual search result to open the Resource Monitor utility.
+Then, find the search result and click on it to open the Resource Monitor utility.

 How do I manually open the Resource Monitor in Windows?